Upgrade to remove ads

 🗑

 Jake is considerate of his friends’ moods.
 He identifies with their feelings and readily understands their point of view, he has great relationships with his classmates and professors.
-Which area of the multiple intelligences model does this exemplify? show
+Which area of the multiple intelligences model does this exemplify? interpersonal

 🗑